Marketing Module Webinar Replay

 Although you’ve trained in the ability to share some really powerful techniques, people don’t want to buy techniques.
 They buy the person sharing the technique, which is you.
 When a person is deciding if they want to pay you for your advice and guidance, they are going to largely base their decision on if they see you as an inspiring person who is experiencing what they want.

 If you are ever finding ‘business slow’ then you need to have a look in the metaphorical mirror.
 Would you hire you?
 Are you living an inspirational life?
 Are you living the teachings that you want to teach others?
 Would someone look at you (and the way you are living) and want to be like you?
 Do they want what you have?
 Are you tired, stressed, moaning, moody, worrying, gossiping, thinking lots etc.?
-Or are you radiating aliveness, peaceful, present, still, kind, happy, loving life etc.?
+Or are you radiating aliveness, calmness, presence, stillness, kindness, happiness, and clearly loving your life etc.?

 Avoid blaming the economy, price, time of the year, your marketing skills or social media numbers, or other people’s not being ‘ready’ for what you offer.
 Be the change you want to see in the world.
 Live the teachings and embody the techniques and soon clients will come knocking.